-[Clause 1 amended in Gazette 5 Feb 2016 p.
+[Clause 1 amended: Gazette 5 Feb 2016 p.
 363.]

 Notes

-1 This is a compilation of the Dangerous Goods Safety (Security Sensitive Ammonium Nitrate) Regulations 2007 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 16 November 2018 of the Dangerous Goods Safety (Security Sensitive Ammonium Nitrate) Regulations 2007 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table